 Remove the locking ring

-Remove the overrunning clutch from the drive gear assembly
+Remove the overrunning clutch with drive gear assembly

 And remove the retaining ring